boralyl/aioynab/README.rst

 Install
 -------

-doctor can easily be installed using pip:
+aioynab can easily be installed using pip:

 .. code-block:: bash